All City School Orchestra to Feature More

 old.
 The orchestra was recently honored by City Council at Los Angeles City Hall.

 Children’s Music Workshop,

-founded by Newman more than twenty-six years ago, provides instrumental music instruction
+founded by Newman more than twenty-seven years ago, provides instrumental music instruction

-to schools throughout Los Angeles.The rehearsal and performance will be recorded for broadcast in high definition.
+to schools throughout Los Angeles.The rehearsal and performance was recorded for broadcast in high definition.